mtdargen/s3inf3ld/README.md

 Comedy Expelling Robot Apparatus
 ========

-randomly generate standup standup with the magic of n-grams
+randomly generate standup with the magic of n-grams